-Last month’s GM Deadly Sins™ recap has occasioned some lively debates, but the General’s fall from grace has had many parallels throughout history and in other corners of the globe.
+(first posted 12/18/2016, revised, augmented and re-illustrated 12/19/2022) Last month’s GM Deadly Sins™ recap has occasioned some lively debates, but the General’s fall from grace has had many parallels throughout history and in other corners of the globe.
 Perhaps it’s time to look into a few of these.
-So let’s start with three French Deadly Sins over the next three days: the Hotchkiss-Grégoire, the Panhard Dyna Z / PL 17 and the Citroën GS Birotor.
-First up, the oldest and perhaps most obscure, the 1951-53 Hotchkiss-Grégoire.
+So let’s start with three French Deadly Sins over the next three days: today’s dramatic Hotchkiss’n’tell tear-jerker, followed by the Panhard Dyna Z / PL 17 catastrophe and the gargantuan industrial disaster known as the Citroën GS Birotor.
+First up, the oldest and perhaps most obscure, the 1951-54 Hotchkiss-Grégoire.

-Hotchkiss was originally a weapons manufacturer founded by an American businessman, Benjamin B. Hotchkiss, who set up a factory in the old Parisian suburb of Saint-Denis in 1875.
-By the 1900s, Hotchkiss had diversified its industrial output to include cars and trucks, which earned a reputation for their excellent finish and endurance.
+Hotchkiss was originally a weapons manufacturer, founded by American businessman Benjamin B. Hotchkiss, who set up a factory in the old Parisian suburb of Saint-Denis in 1875.
+By the mid-1900s, Hotchkiss had diversified its industrial output to include cars and trucks, which earned a reputation for their excellent finish and endurance.

 Enter the somewhat egomaniacal genius that was Jean Albert “The Engineer” Grégoire (1899-1992).
 J.A.
 Grégoire had already worked with Hotchkiss on a small alloy-bodied FWD car in the late ‘30s, the Amilcar Compound, though the war had cut the car’s career short.
 Notwithstanding the Compound’s extremely difficult industrialization process, J.A.
 Grégoire, a member of the Hotchkiss board, persuaded his colleagues to repeat the experiment, but with a more ambitious 2-litre car that he had been working on since 1943, the Grégoire R.

-The unibody frame was made of Alpax, an aluminum-silicon alloy that had been previously used on the Compound, clad with aluminum panels.
-The all-round independent suspension ensured supreme comfort, as well as great handling and constant height.
+The platform, which included the firewall and windshield frame, was cast as a unit in Alpax, an aluminum-silicon alloy that had been previously used on the prewar Compound.
+The all-round independent suspension, one of Grégoire’s specialties, ensured supreme comfort, as well as great handling and constant height.
 Rack and pinion steering, powerful and well-ventilated drum brakes and a four-speed gearbox were also part of the package.

 There was quite a lot of resentment within Hotchkiss about the way the Grégoire was given priority over ensuring the company’s more traditional cars, which The Engineer openly disdained (though he did adapt his patented suspension to the RWD range).
 The Hotchkiss Anjou sold pretty well initially: over 2500 units in 1951, a very respectable score for that kind of car in France at the time.